abatar1/SimpleFluentTester/README.md

  }
  ```

-Let's start writing tests for it!
+Let's start writing test cases for it!

 ```csharp
  TestSuite.Setup()